Chris Carpenter: First World Series championship (2006)

 For the second consecutive season in 2006, Carpenter was the Cardinals' Opening Day starter.
 At Philadelphia on April 3, he earned the victory after posting five innings in a 13–5 margin.
 With nine strikeouts in six innings against the Cubs on April 8, he departed with a 2–0 lead, but earned a no-decision as the Cubs won, 3–2.
 In an April 14 contest against Cincinnati, he allowed just one run in eight innings, but Aaron Harang—who had the game-winning hit off Carpenter—and the bullpen muzzled the Cardinals on just five hits for a 1–0 Reds triumph.
 Carpenter stifled the Pittsburgh Pirates for eight scoreless innings on April 19 at PNC Park and allowed just a pair of hits.
 After hitting the leadoff hitter, he retired 15 consecutive batters before surrendering a single in the sixth inning.
 In that inning, he fanned Nate McLouth for his 1,000th career strikeout.

 Making his 200th career start against the Pirates on April 24, Carpenter earned the decision in a 7–2 win.
 On June 13 against the Pirates, he struck out a personal and club season-high 13 batters, allowing just three hits in a 2–1 win.
 He was voted to his second All-Star Game in July.
-He picked up his first victory against the last remaining club of whom he had not yet defeated—besides the Cardinals, whom he never faced in his career—the Atlanta Braves on July 4.
+He picked up his first victory against the last remaining club he had not yet defeated—besides the Cardinals, whom he never faced in his career—the Atlanta Braves on July 4.
 He worked five innings in a rain-interrupted outing against the Braves on July 4 at Turner Field for that first career victory.
 In a complete game-shutout of the Los Angeles Dodgers on July 14, he allowed just two hits and struck out seven in a 5–0 win.
 It was his tenth career shutout and fifth as a Cardinal.
 Following that contest, Carpenter was named the NL Player of the Week for the All Star-shortened week of July 13–16.
 His nine innings pitched paced the league and he was also tied for the league lead in ERA at 0.00.

 Debuting in Coors Field on July 25 against the Rockies, Carpenter combined with Randy Flores and Jason Isringhausen for the Cardinals' first-ever shutout win (1–0) in Denver.
 Winless in his previous three starts after allowing 15 runs in 17 innings, he pitched a four-hitter against the Reds on August 15 for his 11th career shutout.
 Only one runner reached second base while Carpenter struck out six and walked none.
 The next start, he was the winning pitcher in a 5–3 victory over the Cubs, allowing two runs on seven innings.
 Along with teammate Chris Duncan, Carpenter was named NL co-Player of the Week for the week ending August 20.
 In two starts against the Reds and Cubs, he tallied 17 innings, was charged with a 1.06 ERA and struck out 13 without issuing a walk.